Hongzhou school: View on practice

 This model is similar in some ways to Huayan school contemplative models, such as the three general discernments of Dushun's Fajie guanmen (Discernment of the Realm of Reality), and the six categories of contemplation found in Fazang's Wangjin huanyuan guan (Discernment of Ending Falsehood and Returning to the Source).

 Jinhua Jia points out that while some of the themes of the Baizhang guanglu are in accord with Mazu's ideas, Baizhang's "three propositions" involve an apophasis that differs from the more kataphatic stance of Mazu's sermons and is not found in Zongmi's account of Hongzhou doctrine.
 According to Jia, apophatic statements begin to appear in controversies over Hongzhou doctrine in the late Tang, with Mazu's second-generation disciples.
-Thus, Jia's position is that while the Baizhang guanglu may have been based on an original discourse text complied by Baizhang's disciples, it was also supplemented with the ideas of Baizhang's successors.
+Thus, Jia's position is that while the Baizhang guanglu may have been based on an original discourse text compiled by Baizhang's disciples, it was also supplemented with the ideas of Baizhang's successors.

 Thus, the Hongzhou school was not a static entity, but underwent doctrinal changes from one generation to the next.
-For example, Jia also observes that while Mazu's second-generation disciple (and Baizhang's immediate disciple) Huangbo Xiyun maintained Mazu's "this Mind is the Buddha," he changed Mazu's "ordinary mind is the Way" to "no-mind is the Way" in response to criticism that the Hongzhou school regarded the deluded mind as the true mind.
+Jia also observes that the later Hongzhou master Huangbo Xiyun offered a new proposition to complement Mazu's slogan, "ordinary mind is the Way."
+As Jia observes, while Huangbo maintained Mazu's "this Mind is the Buddha," he changed Mazu's "ordinary mind is the Way" to "no-mind is the Way" as a means of balancing tathāgatagarbha thought with the prajñāpāramitā insight into emptiness.
+Where "this mind is the Buddha" points to the non-empty aspect of the tathāgatagarbha, "no-mind is the way" points to its emptiness.
+In this way, Huangbo eschewed the criticism that the Hongzhou school took the buddha-nature to be a permanent entity, as well as the criticism that Hongzhou took the true mind to refer to the deluded mind.